Mental Health Facilities Blount County, TN

 Peninsula A Div Of Parwest Medical Center Peninsula Hospital

-Peninsula A Div Of Parwest Medical Center Peninsula Hospital is a mental health treatment center in Blount County, TN, located at 2347 Jones Bend Road, 37777 zip code area.
+Peninsula A Div Of Parwest Medical Center Peninsula Hospital is a mental health facility in Blount County, TN, located at 2347 Jones Bend Road, 37777.
 Peninsula A Div Of Parwest Medical Center Peninsula Hospital provides hospital inpatient treatment.
-Peninsula A Div Of Parwest Medical Center Peninsula Hospital offers individual psychotherapy, activity therapy and psychotropic medication to adults, children / adolescents and young adults.
+Peninsula A Div Of Parwest Medical Center Peninsula Hospital provides activity therapy, psychotropic medication and couples/family therapy to young adults, adults and children / adolescents.
 Peninsula A Div Of Parwest Medical Center Peninsula Hospital also supports people with serious mental illness, children/adolescents with serious emotional disturbance and people requiring dual diagnosis treatment.
-Additional services at Peninsula A Div Of Parwest Medical Center Peninsula Hospital consist of family psychoeducation, diet and exercise counseling and case management.
+Some other services available at Peninsula A Div Of Parwest Medical Center Peninsula Hospital include case management, family psychoeducation and diet and exercise counseling.

 Learn More